-The president or appropriate vice president will notify the Faculty Senate that a search is beginning for a director-level or above vacancy.
+The president or appropriate vice president will notify the Faculty Senate that a search is beginning for a directorlevel or above vacancy.
 This notification will be directed to the Faculty Senate chair, or vice chair in his/her absence.
 It is presumed that the Faculty Senate will participate.

-The Committee on Committees will issue an electronic call for nominations to the voting academic and professional faculty.
+The Human Resources Office will issue an electronic call for nominations to the voting academic and professional faculty.